Selling final expense insurance CAN be a lucrative and rewarding career.

-Nevertheless, I determined that that was even more reason not to work for these people.
-Fast forward to about August, my wife was hit when she was 36 weeks pregnant with twins.
+Fast forward 12 months, my wife was hit by a drunk driver when she was 36 weeks pregnant with twins.

 Some person passed out at the wheel.
 She was going up a hill, and this guy came around and swiped her.

 That was my last day in the field selling Aramark.
 I remember flying home at 95 miles/hour down the highway to get to her.